petereddy/petereddy.github.io/docs/_drafts/ISPs.markdown

 categories:
 ---

-I've recently moved to a new location in Boston and as a result have been forced to choose a new ISP because my previous ISP [Starry](https://starry.com) was, sadly, not offered at the new location.
+Boy Oh, I've recently moved to a new location in Boston and as a result have been forced to choose a new ISP because my previous ISP [Starry](https://starry.com) was, sadly, not offered at the new location.